Achievable logoAchievable logo

 Indirect loss

-An indirect loss is an additional loss that results from a direct physical loss to property.
-For example, if an insured’s home is damaged by fire and is unlivable for 6 weeks, the insured may have additional living expenses (such as staying in a motel) while repairs are completed.
+For example, if an insured’s home is damaged by fire and is unlivable for 6 weeks, the insured may incur additional living expenses (such as staying in a motel) until repairs are complete.

 Other types of indirect loss discussed later in this text include: